Vertical search

 A vertical search engine is distinct from a general web search engine, in that it focuses on a specific segment of online content.
 They are also called specialty or topical search engines.
 The vertical content area may be based on topicality, media type, or genre of content.
 Common verticals include shopping, the automotive industry, legal information, medical information, scholarly literature, job search and travel.

-Examples of vertical search engines include the Library of Congress, Mocavo, Nuroa, Trulia, and Yelp.
+Some examples of vertical search engines designed for a variety of genres include the Library of Congress, Google Maps, LinkedIn, Zillow, and Kayak.

 In contrast to general web search engines, which attempt to index large portions of the World Wide Web using a web crawler, vertical search engines typically use a focused crawler which attempts to index only relevant web pages to a pre-defined topic or set of topics.
 Some vertical search sites focus on individual verticals, while other sites include multiple vertical searches within one search engine.

 Benefits

 Vertical search offers several potential benefits over general search engines: